-To know and be able to talk about:

-- Performing is sharing music with other people, an audience - A performance doesn't have to be a drama!
-It can be to one person or to each other - You need to know and have planned everything that will be performed - You must sing or rap the words clearly and play with confidence - A performance can be a special occasion and involve an audience including of people you don't know - It is planned and different for each occasion - It involves communicating feelings, thoughts and ideas about the song/music
+Performance To know and be able to talk about: • To choose what to perform and create a Performing is sharing music with other people, an audience programme.
+A performance doesn't have to be a drama!
+It can be to one person • Present a musical performance designed to capture or to each other the audience.
+You need to know and have planned everything that will be To communicate the meaning of the words and performed clearly articulate them.
+You must sing or rap the words clearly and play with confidence • To talk about the best place to be when performing A performance can be a special occasion and involve an audience and how to stand or sit. including of people you don't know • To record the performance and say how they were It is planned and different for each occasion feeling, what they were pleased with what they It involves communicating feelings, thoughts and ideas about the would change and why. song/music